 Prerequisite: PE 5.7.
 Course Advisories: SCC minimum English and math standards.
-Intermediate weight training course for men and women that will help individuals define and concentrate on personalized goals.
-Special emphasis will be directed at determining student's needs and helping them write and follow an exercise program designed to meet those needs.
+Intermediate weight training courses for men and women that will help individuals define and concentrate on personalized goals.
+Special emphasis will be directed at determining students' needs and helping them write and follow an exercise program designed to meet those needs.
 Pre-tests, post-tests and fitness measurements will be used to assess progress.
 Repeatable 3 times.
 NOTE: Combined enrollments in PE 5.7 & 5.8 may not exceed 4.
-Two or three hours activity.
+One-half hour lecture, one and one-half or two and one-half hours activity.